hanjialeOK/YOLOv3-in-FFmpeg/README.md

 ## Introduction

-I am trying to put YOLOv3 in ffplay, a player of FFmpeg, and compile them to myplay.
+I am trying to put YOLOv3 in ffplay, a sample player of FFmpeg, and compile them to myplay.
 So that it could dectect objects in videos.
 `Darknet.cpp` and `Darknet.h` are files of YOLOv3 which come from [libtorch-yolov3](https://github.com/walktree/libtorch-yolov3).
-Another three source files come from FFmpeg-4.3.1/fftools, I modified them for a little bit.
+Another three source files come from FFmpeg-4.3.1/fftools, I modified them a little bit.

 ## What I am doing

-I am testing this project on a GPU machine now.
+I have implemented this project on a GPU machine with nvidia-driver-460 and cuda-11.0, it can be up to 30~35 fps.

 ## Branches